db-puzzle/maintenance-OS/docs/UserPermissionSystem/PERMISSIONS_LIST_V2.md

 - **Dynamic permission generation**: Permissions are created automatically when entities are created
 - **No global resource permissions**: Users cannot have blanket access (except `system.create-plants`)
 - **Combined Administrator role**: Super Administrator and Administrator are now one role
-- **Form permissions removed**: Forms inherit permissions from their parent resources (Routines, etc.)
+- **Form permissions removed**: Forms are part of routines, which are part of assets - access is inherited from asset permissions
 - **Routine permissions consolidated**: Routines and routine executions are now part of asset permissions
 - **Report permissions simplified**: Reports are implicit with view permissions; export requires explicit permission
 - **Shared entity validation**: Shifts, Asset Types, and Manufacturers require validation before updates